ghga-de/docs.ghga.de/user_docs/user_stories/submission/dpc_preparation.md

 ## Specification of LS Login IDs for usage in contracts

-To be able to process [Data Processing Contracts](../../glossary/glossary.md#data-processing-contract-dpc) and for others uses, GHGA users need to specify details of their LS Login ID to GHGA.
+To be able to process <general:Data Processing Contract (DPC)> and for others uses, GHGA users need to specify details of their LS Login ID to GHGA.
 The following information is needed:

 | Field | Explanation  |
 |---|---|